 The paralegal profession is one that is exciting as well as rewarding.
 Although paralegals may not provide legal services directly to the public, except as permitted by law, paralegals assist attorneys in many areas of substantive legal work.
 On an average day, a paralegal might be involved in handling a real estate closing, interviewing clients and witnesses, drafting legal documents, performing legal research and conducting an investigation.
 All work is done under the supervision of an attorney and in compliance with strict ethical standards.
 By allowing a paralegal to handle such tasks, the attorney is available for other work and, at the same time, is able to provide the client with quality legal services at a lower rate.

-The goal of the paralegal program at Finger Lakes Community College is to provide you with a quality paralegal education in order to prepare you to capably assist attorneys upon graduation.
-The paralegal program has sought and achieved American Bar Association (ABA) approval.
-ABA approval is a voluntary goal, one that signifies an institution is providing the highest quality paralegal education.
-Furthermore, the program is an institutional member of the American Association for Paralegal Education.
+The goal of the Paralegal program at FLCC is to provide you a quality education in order to prepare you to capably assist attorneys upon graduation.
+Our Paralegal program is approved by the American Bar Association, 321 North Clark Street, Chicago, IL 60654-7598.
+Seeking ABA approval is voluntary.
+Being approved by the ABA signifies that we are providing the highest quality paralegal education.
+In addition, our program is an institutional member of the American Association for Paralegal Education.

 The A.A.S. paralegal degree program at Finger Lakes Community College is designed to prepare you for entry into the job market immediately upon graduation.
 The curriculum was developed in accordance with the American Bar Association guidelines and in consultation with area legal practitioners.
 View more information »

 The paralegal certificate program is designed for you if you already have an associate or higher college degree.
 The courses will focus on legal theory, practical legal skills, and instruction on the twenty-first century office environment.
 View more details »